Running a full node

 Running the Allora node with docker compose

-simplifies the setup and ensures consistency across different environments.
+simplifies the setup and ensures consistency across different environments, but requires manual upgrade management.

 Step 1: Clone the Allora Chain Repository